 Who I am in those moments doesn’t equal who I am as a person.
 If you judged me based on those increasingly rare instances of rage you would think I was a terrible person, but I’m not.

-I’ve had people state my character out loud based on one incident choosing to ignore all of the good in me, so I choose not to inflict that kind of judgement on others.
+I’ve had people assassinate my character based on one incident, choosing to ignore all of the good in me, so I choose not to judge others the same way.
 I find it to be an ignorant mindset that many choose to have.

 I judge people on their best moments and overall character.
 One of my favorite quotes is “How we walk with the broken speaks louder than how we sit with the great”.
 I try to live by that.

 So, despite my worst moments, I do what I can for humanity and spread light whenever I can.
-My light drowns out my darkness by a long shot.
+My light drowns out my darkness by far.

 I assume the same about most people until they prove otherwise.
-The people who know me know that I have an ability to see the best in people moreso than most and it has led me to friendships that I will cherish forever.
+The people who know me know that I have an ability to see the best in people more than most, and it has led me to friendships that I will cherish forever.
 I have a high tolerance for the broken and the lost.

 Don’t judge based on how people are when they are angry.
-They may not be angry at all, even.
-Fear and anger have very similar physical traits.
+They may not be angry at all.
+Fear and anger have very similar traits.

 It’s not who they are.
 We could all use a little more understanding when it comes to those around us.

 Focus on the good in people.
 Try to empathize with others.
 Forgive.
 Admit when you are wrong.